northross/expense-tracker/README.md

 # Expense Tracker App

-### This project was created for the practice of using local storage, DOM manipulation, and form usage.
+### This project was created for the practice of using local storage, DOM manipulation, various array methods, and form usage.

 #### This Expense Tracker for: